 Envelopes from Farmacia Mercedes, Mercedes Vásquez de Mejía's business

-José Mejía Ospina and Mercedes Vásquez Cohen celebrate their golden wedding anniversary with their family, 1958
+José Mejía Ospina and Mercedes Vásquez Cohen celebrate their golden wedding anniversary with their family on May 15, 1958

 THE VÁSQUEZ FAMILY BEFORE 1899